Rona Dougall

 Rona Dougall is a Scottish broadcast journalist and television presenter.
 She currently acts as a main anchor on STV's current affairs programme, Scotland Tonight.

-Brought up in Lenzie, East Dunbartonshire, Rona attended Lenzie Academy, before graduating from the University of Edinburgh.
-Dougall's broadcasting career began at Radio Forth.
-She then went on to become Scotland Correspondent at Sky News for over fifteen years - being made redundant in 2011.
+Brought up in Lenzie, East Dunbartonshire, she attended Lenzie Academy, before graduating from the University of Edinburgh.
+Her broadcasting career began at Radio Forth.
+She then went on to become Scotland Correspondent at Sky News for over fifteen years, before being made redundant in 2011.

-Three weeks after being made redundant from Sky, STV bosses offered Rona a job as a co-anchor on the soon-to-be launched Scotland Tonight, after she spotted a post on the Facebook page of STV News anchor, John MacKay.
+Three weeks after being made redundant from Sky, STV bosses offered Dougall a job as a co-anchor on the soon-to-be launched Scotland Tonight, after she spotted a post on the Facebook page of STV News anchor John MacKay.

 She said: "John is a friend on Facebook and a couple of months ago he posted about this great new current affairs programme on STV.
 The show sounded right up my street and I phoned to see if they needed a reporter.
 They asked if I would be interested in presenting from the studio.
 I did a screen test and they offered me the job."

-Rona first presented on the programme's second edition, on 25 October 2011, interviewing then-First Minister of Scotland, Alex Salmond.
-She usually presents the programme on Wednesday and Thursday night, although fills in on other editions in the absence of MacKay.
+Dougall first presented on the programme's second edition, on 25 October 2011, interviewing then-First Minister of Scotland, Alex Salmond.
+She usually presents the programme on Wednesday and Thursday nights, and fills in on other editions in the absence of MacKay.

+Dougall is married to David Halliday, and the couple have two daughters.
+She lives in Newington, Edinburgh.